Journal Socio-Economic Analyses

 Scientific Focus

-The journal Socio-Economic Analyses publishes research papers and studies in the fields of economics, management, social activities and tourism, as well as related scientific fields.
+Socio-Economic Analyses publishes research papers and studies in the fields of economics, management, social activities and tourism, as well as related scientific fields.

 Language of the publication